Ketchowla Station

 In 1874, a flock of 7,000 sheep from Ketchowla was stopped in the Coorong on the way to market by inspectors who detected several animals infected with fluke within the flock.
 The infected animals were destroyed and the rest of the flock quarantined.
 The Austins also eventually lost everything, the property was then acquired by Thomas Elder.

 Huge dust storms, described as the worst in 50 years, swept the area in 1929.
-A lorry with the brakes on was blown 200 yd into a tree from the force of the winds.
+A truck with the brakes on was blown 200 yd into a tree from the force of the winds.

 In 1950, Ketchowla and surrounding areas received near record rainfall with Ketchowla recording over 5 in in February.